Gelatinous zooplankton: As predators

 According to a 2017 study, narcomedusae consume the greatest diversity of mesopelagic prey, followed by physonect siphonophores, ctenophores and cephalopods.
 The importance of the so-called "jelly web" is only beginning to be understood, but it seems medusae, ctenophores and siphonophores can be key predators in deep pelagic food webs with ecological impacts similar to predator fish and squid.
 Traditionally gelatinous predators were thought ineffectual providers of marine trophic pathways, but they appear to have substantial and integral roles in deep pelagic food webs.

-Pelagic siphonophores, a diverse group of cnidarians, are found at most depths of the ocean - from the surface, like the Portuguese man of war, to the deep sea.
+Pelagic siphonophores, a diverse group of modular cnidarians, are found at most depths of the ocean - from the surface, like the Portuguese man of war, to the deep sea.
 They play important roles in ocean ecosystems, and are among the most abundant gelatinous predators.

 Jelly pump

 Biological oceanic processes, primarily carbon production in the euphotic zone, sinking and remineralization, govern the global biological carbon soft‐tissue pump.
 Sinking and laterally transported carbon‐laden particles fuel benthic ecosystems at continental margins and in the deep sea.
 Marine zooplankton play a major role as ecosystem engineers in coastal and open ocean ecosystems because they serve as links between primary production, higher trophic levels, and deep‐sea communities.
 In particular, gelatinous zooplankton (Cnidaria, Ctenophora, and Chordata, namely, Thaliacea) are universal members of plankton communities that graze on phytoplankton and prey on other zooplankton and ichthyoplankton.
 They also can rapidly reproduce on a time scale of days and, under favorable environmental conditions, some species form dense blooms that extend for many square kilometers.
 These blooms have negative ecological and socioeconomic impacts by reducing commercially harvested fish species, limiting carbon transfer to other trophic levels, enhancing microbial remineralization, and thereby driving oxygen concentrations down close to anoxic levels.